Why Can’t I Learn Languages? 9 Reasons You’re Not as Bad at Languages as You Might Think

-One way to make learning more fun is to make it into a game, which will be even more fun with language learning friends.
+One way to make learning fun is to make it into a game, which will be even more fun with language learning friends.

-You can find like-minded friends on the Language Learning subreddit or a language learning Facebook group, like “Language Learners.”
+You can find like-minded friends on the Language Learning subreddit or a language learning Facebook group.

 To make learning a game, challenge your friends.
 Set a goal, and see who can meet it the fastest.

-You’re not using the right approach for you.
+2. You’re not using the right approach for you.

 So if you’ve just jumped into learning without careful consideration, it could very well be that you’re not using the right approach for you, and that’s holding you back.

 Solution: Try multiple approaches at once.

-Once you have a firm idea about what each approach has to offer, you’ll have a clearer idea about what might work for you.
-At the end, hand your favorite a rose (or subscription, as the case may be).
-Consider it like “The Bachelor: Language Learning Edition.”
+Once you have a firm idea about what each approach offers, you’ll have a clearer idea about what might work for you.
+In the end, hand your favorite a rose (or subscription, as the case may be).

-You’re plateauing at one level.
+3. You’re plateauing at one level.

 You already know all the essential terms and grammar rules, so moving forward can seem tricky.
 You might feel like you used to be good at learning languages but are suddenly failing.

 Solution: Interact with native speakers.

 To get the most out of your language exchange, select key topics ahead of time.
-Not only can this help prevent awkward silences, it can also help you practice specific grammar and vocabulary.
+Not only can this help prevent awkward silences, but it can also help you practice specific grammar and vocabulary.

-The language you’re learning is exceptionally hard.
+4. The language you’re learning is exceptionally hard.

 Solution: Consider studying an easier language first.

-You have fewer advantages when it comes to language learning.
+5. You have fewer advantages when it comes to language learning.